BlueAgent/Discord-bot-for-learning/README.md

 # Discord-bot-for-learning

-Discord bot for learning git, go, linux, and to have fun!
+Discord bot for learning git, go, linux, vim, and to have fun!

-## Compiling
+## Compiling and Running

-	go get github.com/BlueAgent/Discord-bot-for-learning/hello
+	go get github.com/BlueAgent/Discord-bot-for-learning/discordbot

-Replace "hello" with the program you want
+	discordbot -t <Your bot token>

 ## How to install Go